Need a break from it all? Have you negotiated a leave from work? Want to devote time to education, becoming more well-rounded and richer?

 However, if you’re looking for a more unique and authentic experience, consider visiting Luang Prabh and Hanoi – two destinations that offer a glimpse into an entirely different world.

-- In Luang Prabh, visit the Pak Ou Caves on a private guided tour, it is the home to thousands of Buddha statues.
-You can also explore the city’s many temples, including Wat Xieng Thong, Wat Mai, and Wat Sen.
+- In Luang Prabh, visit the Pak Ou Caves on a private guided tour, home to thousands of Buddha statues.
+You can also explore the city’s temples, including Wat Xieng Thong, Wat Mai, and Wat Sen.

 - In Hanoi, be sure to visit the Ho Chi Minh Mausoleum on a Hanoi Full-Day City Tour and Water Puppet Show, and the Temple of Literature.
-You can also take a walk along the Hoan Kiem Lake or explore the city’s many markets.
+You can also walk along Hoan Kiem Lake or explore many markets.

 This off-the-beaten-path destination is a great way to get out of your comfort zone and escape from the daily grind.

 Many people find that they develop new hobbies during their travel career breaks.
 For example, some may become wine enthusiasts after exploring different wines from all over the world.

 Or, if you are already a wine enthusiast, why not spend a long break doing only something that revolves around your hobby of WINE!?
 Who wouldn’t want to do that?!
 Europe is a great destination for wine lovers exploring different wine regions.